pedrolemos4/video-generator/README.md

 ## TTS behaviour

 - Title is spoken first, followed by a `...` pause, then the story
-- Short pauses are inserted after `.!?` sentence endings
+- Short pauses (`..`) are inserted after `.!?` sentence endings
-- 0.1s of silence is prepended to the audio for a clean lead-in (`TTS_PAD_START`)
+- `TTS_PAD_START` seconds of silence are prepended to the audio for a clean lead-in
-- No SSML — edge-tts uses plain text with `rate` and `pitch` parameters
+- No SSML — edge-tts receives plain preprocessed text with optional `rate` and `pitch` parameters

+---

+## Title card

+- Designed in `_pipeline/title_card.html` — edit freely with any HTML/CSS
+- Rendered to PNG at runtime using Playwright (headless Chromium)
+- Uses `{{title}}`, `{{username}}` and `{{views}}` as placeholders
+- Views are randomised between 100,000 and 1,000,000 on each run
+- Overlaid centred on the video for the first 10 seconds, then disappears
+- Transparent background — only the white card is visible over the video

+---

+## Telegram

+- Videos under 50MB are sent directly
+- Videos over 50MB trigger a text notification instead: `Video is ready but too large to send`
+- Logs timestamps in Porto, Portugal time (Europe/Lisbon)

 ---